Jacob Peter Mynster: Personal life

-Mynster's daughter, Marie Elizabeth, was born on 25 October 1822.
+The eldest daughter, Marie Elizabeth, was born on 25 October 1822.
 In 1842 she married a noted pastor and close associate of her father's, Just Henrik Voltelen Paulli, with whom she had three sons.

+Mynster became a member of the Royal Danish Academy of Sciences and Letters in 1819.

 In January 1854, Mynster complained of a pain in his chest, but decided not to seek medical attention.
 He died shortly thereafter on January 30.